 A "statute of limitations" is a state law that sets a deadline by which the person suing (the plaintiff) must file a lawsuit against a health care provider whose medical negligence led to injury.

 To make matters more complicated, there are often special requirements a plaintiff has to fulfill before he or she can sue for medical malpractice.
 Failure to take the proper steps could postpone when the suit can be filed and could cause the plaintiff to miss the statute of limitations deadline.
-Finally, it can often be difficult to determine when the clock started running and what the deadline actually is.
+Finally, it can often be difficult to determine when the clock started running, and what the deadline actually is.

-In Florida, you must start the lawsuit within two years of discovering the injury (or when you should have discovered the injury) or, at the latest, four years from when the malpractice occurred.
+In Florida, you must start a medical malpractice lawsuit within two years of discovering the injury (or when you should have discovered the injury) or, at the latest, four years from when the malpractice occurred.
 In other words, even if you couldn't have discovered the injury within four years, the case will be thrown out if you sue the health care provider more than four years after he or she caused the injury.